Syntactic and Composite Foams VI

 The conference fee includes the following: conference registration, accommodations (nights of Sunday (May 5), Monday (May 6), Tuesday (May 7), Wednesday (May 8), and Thursday (May 9); check-out on Friday (May 10)), coffee breaks, social hours, poster session, excursion, taxes and gratuities from dinner on Sunday through breakfast on Friday with the exception of Tuesday dinner on your own.
 Incidental fees (laundry, minibar, spa, etc.) are billed to your personal account by the hotel.

-Local residents of Riga who wish to participate in the conference and who will not need a hotel room should contact Kathy Chan.
+Local residents of Riga who wish to participate in the conference and who will not need a hotel room should contact Renee Smith.

 ALL PARTICIPANTS (INCLUDING MEMBERS OF THE ORGANIZING COMMITTEE AND INVITED SPEAKERS) ARE REQUIRED TO REGISTER.